 Make it Rain TeeterTotter by Julian Majewski

 Lawn Chair by Tanis Winslow, Stephanie Kowalski, Jasper Reese and The Adventure Department

 This one of a kind percussion sculpture by Dave Hind was featured at Artpark during the 2016 summer only.
-UB Percussion Students improvised with the "Scorpiotron," allowing visitors to join in.
+On summer weekends, UB Percussion Students improvised with the "Scorpiotron," allowing visitors to join in.